zicht/solr-bundle/docs/README.md

 # Default configuration for "ZichtSolrBundle"
 zicht_solr:
     mapper:
-        # This should be a service id of a class that implements
+        # This should be a service prefixed with @ or on of "file",
-        # 'Psr\SimpleCache\CacheInterface'
+        # "array", or "apcu" values.
-        cache:                zicht_solr.cache.filesystem
+        cache: files
         # This should be a service id of a class that implements
         # "Doctrine\ORM\Mapping\NamingStrategy" and will be used
         # for generating the solr field then no name is provided